impresso/impresso-language-identification/README.md

 make impresso-lid-stage2-target
 ```

-The process of stage 1b and 2 is fast and cannot be run on different machines.
+The process of stage 1b and 2 is relatively fast compared to stage 1a since it processes the already-computed predictions rather than running the language identification models on raw text.

 ## Preparing the data release